Frequently asked questions

 Where are suitable camp sites for camper trailers?

 Soft sand conditions make towing a caravan extremely difficult in Cooloola.
-Inland tracks are not suitable at all for caravans.
+Some inland tracks are not suitable for caravans.

 Are there are public toilets and showers in Cooloola?